joshshipton/joshshipton.com/create/posts/what-im-maxxing-rn.md

 what im maxxing rn

+- volume
 - taste
 - aura
 - luck

-[note] link to each above

-i think that these three things are literally all you need to be successfull, each three of those documents are evergreen and will be added to overtime.
+i think that these four things are literally all you need to be enviroment-agnostic successfull, each of those four documents are evergreen and will be added to overtime.

+each trait can be thought of as a cascadding into the others,

+more volume -> better taste

+better taste -> more aura

+more aura -> more luck